 State agencies, K-12 schools, community colleges, and local governments, including counties and municipalities, are able to participate.
 This provides great opportunities for leveraged purchasing and will enable small entities to obtain savings.

-NC E-Procurement provides vendors with increased access to markets without additional supplier marketing efforts, a single point of access for a statewide audience of public sector buyers, including state agencies, public schools, institutions and hospitals, local governments, community colleges and more, a faster and more efficient method for quoting (eQuote), and increased order accuracy through receipt of electronic orders with a consistent purchase order format.
+NC E-Procurement provides vendors with increased access to markets without additional supplier marketing efforts, a single point of access for a statewide audience of public sector buyers, including state agencies, public schools, institutions and hospitals, local governments, community colleges and more, and increased order accuracy through receipt of electronic orders with a consistent purchase order format.
 Overall, NC E-Procurement can help vendors realize processing, marketing, and administrative cost savings.

 There is a transaction fee of 1.75% on purchase orders issued through NC E-Procurement for goods only.
 This fee is applied once the supplier receives payment from a buying entity on an order issued.
 There is no registration fee or annual fee to participate.